 Engineering takes creativity, imagination and great problem-solving abilities.
-With Sylvan's Engineering courses in New York, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, learning is so much more engaging when it's a whole lot of fun as well!
+There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in New York.
+Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, it's so much easier to engage in learning if it happens to be great fun as well!

-Your local Sylvan in New York has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students per class —in order to ensure learning is both personal and attentive.
-We also consolidate that one-on-one attention with a varied assortment of collaborative and independent tasks, helping kids stay engaged (and motivated!) with a blend of learning methods that are proven to be effective.
+With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in New York is where learning gets personal.
+We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

 - Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.